helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The truth is on the march and nothing will stop it.</h3 quote>
+<h3 quote align='center'>You learn far more from negative leadership than from positive leadership.</h3 quote>

 ---